concord-consortium/lab/readme.md

 ### Setup the local Lab repository for development

-Make sure you have already installed the prerequistes: [Ruby 1.9](http://www.ruby-lang.org/en/), the RubyGem [bundler](http://gembundler.com/), and [nodejs](http://nodejs.org/) (which now includes [npm](http://npmjs.org/) the Node Package Manager.
+Make sure you have already installed the prerequistes: [Ruby 2.0](http://www.ruby-lang.org/en/), the RubyGem [bundler](http://gembundler.com/), and [nodejs](http://nodejs.org/) (which now includes [npm](http://npmjs.org/) the Node Package Manager.

 Open a shell and change to the `lab/` directory.
-The first time you `cd` into the `lab/` directory RVM will ask you if this *new* `.rvmrc` file should be trusted.
+The first time you `cd` into the `lab/` directory RVM will switch to using `ruby-2.0.0-p247` based on the `.ruby-version` file in the repository.
+If you don't have this version of ruby installed rvm will tell you the command to install it.

-The `.rvmrc` specifies that this project dependeds on Ruby 1.9.3-p194 and all the required Ruby Gems will be installed in the RVM gemset named `ruby-1.9.3-p194@lab`.
+Additionally the `.ruby-gemset` tells RVM to install the gems in a gemset named `lab`.
+So together these files tell RVM to store and load gems from the `ruby-2.0.0-p247@lab` gemset.

     cd lab
     make everything